“You should probably get it checked out now”

 Somehow she knew doctors wouldn’t be able to help her.
 As confusing as it may have been, Ngoma was certain that it was drums and there was no diagnosis for it.
 Months later, the sound felt comfortable and had grown on her.
 This was now her reason for not getting it checked out; if the doctors could make it go away, she would miss the familiar sound.
 Her new companion, and somewhat a home.

-This was everything Ngoma reflected on before responding to her friend’s outrageous question.
+This was everything Ngoma reflected on before finally responding to her friend’s statement:

 “My eardrums won’t explode, don’t be dramatic. ”

 “You’re very sure for someone who doesn’t even know what’s going on,” her friend said, unimpressed.

 That wasn’t entirely true.
 Somehow she knew that there were people that she could not see behind these drums.
 She felt watched.
 It was a hard thing to articulate with her mind’s language, but in her heart it made sense.
 How much damage could it really be doing if it filled up some of the voids that she been feeling in her life for a very long time?
 If her ears were to explode like her friend suggested, it would be worth it.
 Another thing that Ngoma couldn’t put together in her mind, but knew in her heart, was that more details surrounding these drums would eventually come to her.
 It was a bit scary to think about, but she welcomed it, trusting that whatever it was would probably be good for her.
 There was something that these drums knew about her that she was yearning to discover.